coolbeevip/ansible-playbook/mysql/README.md

 This script will automate the following operations

-* Configure operating system parameters
+* Configure operating system parameters on all server
-* Upload the MySQL packages to each server
+* Upload the MySQL packages to all server
-* Configure MySQL environment variables
+* Configure MySQL environment variables on all server
-* Initialize MySQL database，Configure MySQL root password and start MySQL service
+* Initialize MySQL database，Configure MySQL root password and start MySQL service on all server
 * Configure MySQL Group Replication on MySQL primary server
-* Install MySQL router to each server and start MySQL router
+* Install and start MySQL router on all server

 ```shell
 bash-5.0# ansible-playbook -C /ansible-playbook/mysql/main-mysql.yml /ansible-playbook/mysql/main-cluster.yml /ansible-playbook/mysql/main-router.yml
 ```

-**TIPS:** This script takes a long time to execute for the first time (because about 1.3GB of installation media needs to be uploaded to all target servers).
-It takes about 7 minutes to execute in my local after ignoring the upload time
+**TIPS:** Because the MySQL installation package will be uploaded to all servers (about 1.3GB) when the script is executed for the first time, so take longer to execute.
+The first installation on my local machine takes < 25 minutes(upload package taske about 5 minutes, others take about 20 minutes.)

-If you see the following message, the installation is complete
+If you see the following message, the installation is completed

 ```shell
 TASK [Install Succeed] ********************************************************************************************************************************************************************************************************